populationgenomics/team-docs/infrastructure.md

 - [Cromwell](https://github.com/broadinstitute/cromwell): Used for running WDL workflows.
     - Access is only available through the analysis-runner.
     - A service account is provided to Cromwell, which runs the workflow as that service-account.
+    - Eventually we'd like to replace our managed Cromwell with [Terra](https://terra.bio/) + [WorkFlow Launcher](https://broadinstitute.github.io/wfl/terra/)
 - [Seqr](https://github.com/populationgenomics/seqr):
+    - Django app - load balanced through a managed VM instance group.
+        - Authentication using OAuth2 through the Identity-Aware Proxy.
     - Managed Elasticsearch - holds the annotated variant data, gets queried by the Django app.
 Managed through the GCP Marketplace.
     - Managed Postgres (Cloud SQL).
-    - Authentication using OAuth2 through the Identity-Aware Proxy.
     - Reference database is updated using Cloud Scheduler and a separately hosted Cloud Run instance of _seqr_.

 ## Permissions

+We manage our permissions through Pulumi ([config](https://github.com/populationgenomics/analysis-runner/blob/main/stack/__main__.py)).
+All permissions are mirrored for each dataset.
 The [storage policies](storage_policies) document has more information about the different ways we store data in the CPG, but broadly, each dataset has three levels:

 - `test`: can run any commit on the allowed repositories, on the `dataset-test*` buckets
 - `standard`: commit MUST be on the main branch, allowed READ / WRITE access to `dataset-main*` buckets